top of page

 Treated Like a Child

-I also got in trouble for not paying enough attention during an incident where a kid got hurt, which left me feeling confused and frustrated.
-Throughout all this criticism, the director never asked for my side of the story.
-He just went off what he'd heard from others, who were all kids.
-It was really disheartening that he didn't bother to hear my perspective at all.
+I also got criticized for not paying enough attention when a child got hurt, which left me feeling confused and frustrated.
+The director never asked for my side of the story and just listened to others, which was really disappointing.

 A Vacation?

-While we were chatting, he said that he and some others felt like I was just there "on vacation" and didn't really want to be there.
-That comment surprised me and confused me the most because it couldn't be further from the truth.
-I was totally dedicated to my role and duties at the camp, putting in my time and energy to make sure the kids had a safe and fun time.
-Being seen as checked out or uninterested was not only hurtful but also the complete opposite of what I was actually doing and aiming for.
+While we were talking, he mentioned that he and some others thought I was just "on vacation" and didn't really want to be there.
+That comment really surprised and confused me because it couldn't be more wrong.
+I was fully committed to my role and responsibilities at the camp, putting in my time and energy to ensure the kids had a safe and fun experience.
+Being seen as uninterested or disengaged was not only hurtful but also the total opposite of what I was actually doing and aiming for.

 Questions?